SarKaa/sarkaa.github.io/README.md

 To get updates, install the "get updates" package

-This package will add a few repos, and these repos will update the packages, which will automatically update them on my repo.
+This package will add a few repos, and these repos will update the packages, which will automatically update them on my repo